Korea Internet Neutral Exchange: IX (Internet exchange)

 KINX operates a layer 2-based Internet exchange in South Korea.
 Its data center is carrier-neutral, which means that domestic and international Internet service providers (ISP), as well as content providers (CPs), are independent of any network providers and could freely select their peering partners.
 KINX is expanding its international coverage by establishing point of presence (PoP) in Hong Kong and Tokyo, Japan.

 IDC (Internet data center)

 KINX is currently operating four IDCs – all carrier-neutral – in and near the Seoul area.
 Its IX participants include Daum-Kakao, whose popular messenger service KakaoTalk boasts more than 140 million users.

 CDN (Content delivery network)

-KINX's CDN solution, based on peering with domestic and international ISPs, delivers contents in a fast and stable manner.
-It provides streaming, cache, and downloading services.
-Main customers of KINX’s solution are gaming companies, such as Com2uS and Neowiz Games, that need to deliver contents to end-users, and media outlets, such as the Korea Economic Daily and the Financial News, that provide real-time news updates to their audience.
+KINX's CDN solution provides streaming, cache, and downloading services.
+Main customers of KINX’s solution are gaming companies, such as Com2uS and Neowiz Games, that deliver contents to end-users, and media outlets, such as the Korea Economic Daily and the Financial News, that provide real-time news updates to their audience.